Blumenthaler SV: U15

 The C-Juniors also managed to get promoted to the Regionalliga Nord, where the Blumenthal boys played in the 2013–14 season and since summer 2019, after the promotion could be realized again.
 Until the season was broken off due to the corona pandemic, the team of head coach Peter Moussalli surprised in the top German division, so that after calculating the point quotient as fourth in the table, relegation was safely achieved.
 In the 2021–22 season, the C Juniors will play their third season in a row in Germany's top division.
+Since the 2025-26 season the team is back in the highest league.

 Other teams

 Women's teams

 Blumenthaler SV has two women's teams.
 The 1st women's team celebrated promotion to the Bremen Association League (IV) for the 2019–20 season.

 The captain of the 1st women's team, Melanie Rethmeyer, was awarded as third place in the "LOTTO Masters for the Sparkasse Bremen Cup" in the election for the Bremen amateur soccer player of the year 2019.